New Microstrategy (MSTR) Analysis: Bitcoin Ponzi Scheme?

 The only thing that seemed to have changed for the stock was that the company started to stack Bitcoin into its treasury and they have been buying it for 4 years now.
 The latest financial filings show that they own over 252,000 Bitcoin, but they have purchased more since then, shown later.

-For most of the last 15 years, the Microstrategy earnings show that the company has technically lost more money than they have made:
+For most of the last 15 years, the company earnings show that it has technically lost more money than it has made:

 Investors are buying Microstrategy as a proxy for Bitcoin and Bitcoin only.